 Getting from Tangier to Fes takes four and half hours by train.
 Consider staying the night in Tarifa and getting an early ferry.
 Find more information on the Moroccan Trains Official Website and the Moroccan Buses Official Website.

 Malaga or Almeria to Melilla

 Convenient if you're already in Malaga (or making the trip from Granada), especially if you can get the overnight Trasmediterránea ferry, as this arrives in the morning and allows for timely onward travel to Fes or other cities in Morocco.
 Unfortunately, the day ferry leaves you to arrive inconveniently late in Melilla.

 Melilla is not Morocco, but a Spanish enclave, so transport is tricky.
 You have to take a taxi to Nador, the nearest Moroccan city.
-From there, there are a couple of trains per day but your options are limited as some depart very early and some arrive very late.
+From there, there are a couple of trains per day but your options are limited as some depart very early and others arrive very late.
 The bus situation is even worse.